NESTV/nestv/README.md

 # nestv
 NES emulator TV website

-Instructionii--

-Check out
+instructions
+--

+1. Clone

-Use any http server you like to host it.
+2. Use any http server you like to host it.
 If you do not have one, can use npm to install http-server.

     npm install http-server -g
     cd nestv/
     http-server

-Go to the hosted page, probably http://localhost:8080/ if you use http-server.
+3. Go to the hosted page, probably http://localhost:8080/ if you use http-server.